Dedekind \eta-function and quantum groups: Braid group actions

-We turn to the general case.
-Let $M$ be an integrable $U_q(\g)$-module.
-As $M$ is a direct sum of irreducible $U_q(\g)_i$-modules, $S_i\in \textrm{End}(M)$ is well-defined.
-As these $S_i$ are invertible, we could consider the group generated by $\{S_i|\ i\in I\}$ in $\textrm{End}(M)$.
-Using relations between $S_i$ and Lusztig's automorphism $T_i$ which will be recalled later, Saito proved the following result:

-\begin{proposition}[\cite{Saito}] Let $M$ be an integrable $U_q(\g)$-module.
-The assignment $\s_i\mapsto S_i$ extends to a group homomorphism between the the Artin group $\fb_\g$ and the subgroup of $\Aut(M)$ generated by $\{S_i|\ i\in I\}$. \end{proposition}
+In the general case, for a finite dimensional $U_q(\g)$-module $M$, since it is a direct sum of irreducible $U_q(\g)_i$-modules, $S_i\in \textrm{End}(M)$ is well-defined.
+As these $S_i$ are invertible, we could consider the group generated by $\{S_i\mid i\in I\}$ in $\textrm{End}(M)$.
+It is proved by Saito (\emph{loc.cit.}) that the assignment $\s_i\mapsto S_i$ extends to a group homomorphism between $\fb_\g$ and the subgroup of $\Aut(M)$ generated by $\{S_i\mid i\in I\}$. \item \textit{Lusztig's automorphism:} There is another action of $\fb_\g$ on $U_q(\g)$ constructed by Lusztig.
+We let $T_i:=T_{i,1}''$ as in \cite{Lusztig}, Section 37.1.3, which satisfy the relations in the Artin braid group associated to the Weyl group of $\g$. \end{enumerate}